-For most of recorded (and indeed pre-recorded) history we’ve drunk chocolate by mixing it with water.
-This is ironic as chocolate doesn’t mix well with water.
-It’s even more poignant given the amount of water that is required to grow and make a mass produced chocolate bar — approximately 2,000 liters per 100g (or about 25 full baths).
-Fortunately by savouring craft chocolate and by encouraging farmers to preserve the rain forest, there is a way to save water and eat better.
+For most of recorded history we’ve drunk chocolate by mixing it with water.
+This is ironic, as chocolate doesn’t mix well with water.
+It’s even more poignant given the amount of water that is required to grow and make a chocolate bar — approximately 2,000 litres (or about 25 full baths) per 100g.
+Fortunately, by savouring craft chocolate and by encouraging farmers to preserve the rainforest, there is a way to both save water and eat better.

-The history of “Drinking Chocolate” can be traced back 4-5,000 years, so about the same time as people started to drink wine.
-There is pottery evidence that the Olmec’s in Mexico were drinking chocolate around 1900 BC.
-More recently some recent archaelogical finds in modern day Ecuador that suggest the Mayo-Chinchipe were drinking chocolate even earlier — at around 3,500 BC.
+The history of drinking chocolate can be traced back 4-5,000 years ago (about the same time as people started to drink wine).
+There is pottery evidence that the Olmecs in Mexico were drinking chocolate around 1900 BCE.
+More recently, some archaeological finds in modern-day Ecuador suggest the Mayo-Chinchipe were drinking chocolate even earlier – around 3,500 BCE.

 Columbus brought some cocoa beans back with him after his third voyage to the “New World”.
-After a shaky start, once Europeans worked out how to combine cocoa with spices and sugar, chocolate became a popular drink within aristocratic and wealthy merchants circles.
-Indeed Tosier Chocolate, soon to be featured in one of our upcoming monthly boxes, take their name from Thomas Tosier – King George I’s personal chocolate maker.
+After a shaky start, once Europeans worked out how to combine cocoa with spices and sugar, chocolate became a popular drink within aristocratic and wealthy merchant circles.
+Indeed, Tosier Chocolate, soon to be featured in one of our upcoming monthly boxes, takes its name from Thomas Tosier – King George I’s personal chocolate maker.

-However chocolate and water really don’t mix that well.
-If water creeps into the chocolate making process it effectively ruins the process (it activates various enzymes in chocolate which turn it into a paste that cannot be further processed).
-In addition “finished” chocolate doesn’t dissolve very well into water (or milk); it rapidly congeals with the cocoa butter separating out.
+But chocolate and water really don’t mix that well.
+If water creeps into the chocolate making process it effectively ruins the batch (the water activates various enzymes in the beans which turn them into a sticky paste).
+In addition, “finished” chocolate doesn’t dissolve very well into water (or milk); it rapidly congeals and the cocoa butter separates out.

-In 18th and 19th century Holland the propensity of drinking chocolate to congeal created major problems.
-Holland’s cold winters meant that the cocoa butter separated out even faster, and given the predilection of Dutchmen for fine beards this meant that they messed up their facial hair with the glutinous cocoa butter.
+In 18th- and 19th-century Netherlands, this congealing drinking chocolate created major problems.
+Cold winters meant that the cocoa butter separated out even faster, and, given Dutch men’s predilection for fine beards, this meant that they covered their facial hair with glutinous cocoa butter.

 The next innovation was in Bristol, England.
 Joseph Fry took this excess cocoa butter and discovered that by combining it with ground cocoa beans he could create a stable chocolate block.
-Armed with this innovation, in 1847 he launched the world’s first Chocolate Bar, setting off a revolution in which we now eat, rather than drink, chocolate.
+Armed with this innovation, in 1847 he launched the world’s first chocolate bar, setting off a revolution in which we now eat chocolate, rather than drink it.

-As we’ve eaten more and more chocolate, a series of unplanned, uncontrolled and undesirable chocolate and water related issues have emerged.
+As we’ve eaten more and more chocolate, a series of unplanned, uncontrolled and undesirable issues related to chocolate and water have emerged.

-To grow the cocoa and run the machines needed to make a 100g mass produced chocolate bar requires between 1,500-2,000 liters of water (by contrast a bath contains 60-80 liters).
-Indeed chocolate needs more water than almost any other crop – and by some measures even more than cattle (see the blog detailed charts on this)
+To grow the cocoa and run the machines needed to make a 100g mass-produced chocolate bar requires between 1,500-2,000 litres of water (a bath contains 60-80 litres).
+Indeed, chocolate needs more water than almost any other crop – and by some measures even more than cattle.
+For more on this, please see these articles:

-If the cocoa is grown in a sustainable rain forest, much of this water can be recycled or saved.
-However mass produced cocoa is often grown by destroying the rainforest.
+If the cocoa is grown in a sustainable rainforest, much of this water comes from natural precipitation.
+Mass-produced cocoa, however, is often grown by destroying the rainforest.
 For example, the Cote D’Ivoire and Ghana have seen their rainforest canopy shrink from over 35% to under 4% since 1990 (source: Mighty Earth).
-Much of this deforestation is caused by cocoa farmers encroaching on the rainforest, destroying it and planting fast growing “cloned” cocoa trees which are designed to grow fast rather than provide depth and complexity of flavour.
+Much of this deforestation is caused by cocoa farmers encroaching on the rainforest, destroying it and planting fast-growing “cloned” cocoa trees, which are designed to grow quickly rather than provide depth and complexity of flavour.

 For the environment it’s a double whammy.
 These cloned cocoa varietals need more water than almost any other crop and their cultivation all too often involves destroying the rainforest.

-By contrast heirloom cocoa and craft chocolate are all about preserving the rainforest and not wasting water.
-For example Original Beans pledge to plant a tree every time they sell a bar.
+By contrast, heirloom cocoa and craft chocolate are all about preserving the rainforest and not wasting water.
+For example Original Beans pledges to plant a tree every time it sells a bar.
 Bertil Akesson plants pepper plants next to his cocoa trees to provide shade and minimise the need for extra irrigation.
-Manabi Province in Ecuador has created sophisticated irrigation systems in its rainforest and cocoa farms to recycle the water (check out Conexion).
+Manabi Province in Ecuador has created sophisticated irrigation systems in its rainforest and cocoa farms to recycle the water (check out Conexion’s bar here).